 In October of 2012 the TraCS to Locals (TTL) program was conceived.
 This program consists of PSP, PennDOT, North Central Highway Safety Network and Technology Enterprise Group, Inc. (TEG.)
 This program is a project under the Traffic Records Coordinating Committee (TRCC) which controls the Federal Highway Safety (408) monies for PA.
 Our objective is to roll out TraCS to 50 to 55 local law enforcement entities each federal fiscal year.
 PSP, PennDOT and NCHSN are providing administrative, manpower and field training support.
 TEG is providing the IT support for the program.

-As of February 2018, the TTL program is currently supporting two hundred twenty-seven (227) PA local agencies.
-The TTL is also working with another 50 plus agencies that have been identified to receive TraCS in the 2017-2018 fiscal period.
-There are currently 366 local agencies being tracked for the PA TTL program.
-The Vehicle Safety Inspection System (VSIS) (Aspen replacement) has been released to all PSP members to use during Commercial Vehicle Inspections and a pilot is being conducted by TTL departments with a plan to deploy to 40 TTL departments in 2018.
+As of February 2019, the TTL program is currently supporting two hundred eighty-eight (288) PA local agencies.
+The TTL is also working with another 50 plus agencies that have been identified to receive TraCS in the 2018-2019 fiscal period.
+There are currently 457 local agencies being tracked for the PA TTL program.
+The Vehicle Safety Inspection System (VSIS) (Aspen replacement) has been released to all PSP members to use during Commercial Vehicle Inspections and a department by department rollout is being conducted by TTL program with a plan to deploy to 20 TTL departments in 2018-2019.

 - LEAD AGENCY: Pennsylvania State Police

 - PROGRAM SUPPORTED BY: Internal Staff for PSP.
 Local Agencies - The TraCS to Locals (TTL) program consisting of PSP, PennDOT, Highway Safety Network (HSN) and TEG.

 - LAST UPDATED: 2021/08